scissorstail/perfectly-balanced/README.md

 ## Contribute

-Feel free to collaborate with code or donate a few Satoshi using your LND Lightning node ⚡ 😄
+Feel free to collaborate with code or donate a few Satoshi using your LND node ⚡ 😄

 `lncli sendpayment --keysend 03e7299ced214b19b87ed87979462d9aee3ec07a42fe6e2211854bfa4cb32b0bb8 100 # sats`